datopian/datapub-nhs/README.md

-GDx data publishing app in React using DataPub.js framework.
+NHS data publishing app in React using DataPub.js framework.

 At present it is only the resource editor.